omega8cc/boa/docs/GEM.md

 You need to use Guard and Compass tools directly, with commands like `compass watch` or `guard start`.
 Ensure that Compass and Guard gems are installed first, as they are not installed by default.

 The initial Ruby Gems installation may take 5-6 minutes.
 Remember to wait until it is complete before re-logging in.
 Once the installation is finished, you will be able to run the `gem --version` command.
 If it is still unavailable, please wait a bit longer.
 The process may take a little longer time if you have extra SSH sub-accounts, as the system installs separate Ruby Gems and some problematic gems in every sub-account.

-Please note that Node/NPM support, if allowed with `/root/.allow.node.lshell.cnf` file, will be enabled only on the main Octopus `lshell` account.
-The `client` level sub-accounts will receive their own Ruby Gems access only.

 If `bundle install` complains that it can’t build a native extension for the gem `foobar`, but the gem is already installed and listed when you type `gem-list`, first compare the gem versions.